-A count allows you to obtain election results for ballots you
+A count allows you to tally ranked ballots you have collected in other

-have obtained in other ways (e.g., paper ballots or another electronic voting
+ways (e.g., paper ballots or another online voting system) and share the

-system).
-You can choose a variety of counting methods, such as instant runoff
+results online.
+You can choose a variety of counting methods, such as instant

 Counts have two stages: EDITING and END.